 Alternatively, to remove configuration files as well, use purge instead of remove:

 purgecommand permanently deletes PHP configuration files in/etc/php/8.3/.
-If you have customizedphp.inior pool configurations, back them up first.
+If you have customizedphp.inior pool configurations, back them up before running this command.

 sudo apt purge php8.3*